 write and dispatch circulars, letters, and other correspondences of the Association including that of the National Executive Council.

-keep a roll of members.
+maintain the Register of Members.

-furnish an Annual Return or Special Reports of the activities of the Association or any of its organs at the Annual General Meetings , Emergency General Meetings, meetings of the National Executive Council and other general meetings of the Association.
+Present reports of the activities of the Association and its sub-groups at the Annual General Meetings and at meetings of the National Executive Council and NEXCO meetings.

-be an ex-officio member of all committees of the Association.
+be entitled to records and minutes of meetings of committees.

-He/She shall perform all other duties as may be assigned to him/her by the President, the National Executive Council or the Association.
+perform all other duties as may be assigned to him/her by the President, the National Executive Council or the Association.

 ASSISTANT SECRETARY-GENERAL

+The Assistant General Secretary shall:

-He/She shall assist the Secretary-General in the performance of his/her duties and shall in the absence of the Secretary-General act in his/her place.
+assist the Secretary-General in the performance of his/her duties and shall in the absence of the Secretary-General act in his/her place.

-He/She shall perform all other duties as may be assigned to him/her by the President, the Secretary-General, the National Executive Council or the Association.
+perform all other duties as may be assigned to him/her by the President, the Secretary-General, the National Executive Council or the Association.

 TREASURER